TCreopargh/GreedyCraft/config/brandon3055/ProjectIntelligence/ModDocs/draconicevolution/2.3.20/en_us/cores_b46c6.md

 §rule{colour:0x606060,height:3,width:100%,top_pad:0}
 Cores are a key crafting component in almost all Draconic Evolution recipes.
-Cores come in 4 tiers Draconic (aka basic) being the lowest and Chaotic being the highest tier.
-The core tier used in a crafting recipe depends on the tier of the item being crafted.
+Cores come in 4 tiers, with Draconic (aka basic) being the lowest and Chaotic being the highest.

-As well as the 4 regular cores there are also 2 types of Energy Core.
-These are primarily used to craft anything that stores energy such as the tools.
+Including the 4 regular cores, there are also 2 types of Energy Cores.
+These are primarily used to craft items that store energy such as the tools and armor.

-Also note you can right click a vanilla spawner with any of the normal cores to create a §link[draconicevolution:stabilized_spawner]{alt_text:"Stabilized Spawner"}.
+You can also right-click a vanilla spawner with any of the normal cores to create a §link[draconicevolution:stabilized_spawner]{alt_text:"Stabilized Spawner"}.
 §rule{colour:0x606060,height:3,width:100%,top_pad:0}